Debugging and testing

 and dumpStack()

-function calls throughout your code and observing states of variables at a given point of time.
-Note, that those functions work only in a debug mode and won’t be executed otherwise.
+function calls throughout your code and observing the states of variables at a given point in time.
+Note that these functions work only in debug mode and won’t be executed otherwise.

 In addition to dumping values, it’s often helpful to use assertive functions like require()

 .
-They help stating your assumptions clear, and are handy for setting up “trip wires” for catching issues in the future.
+They help clearly state your assumptions and are handy for setting up “trip wires” for catching issues in the future.

-And if you didn’t find or cannot resolve the cause of your issues, try asking the community in Tact’s Telegram chat or, if your issue or question is generally related to TON more than it’s related to Tact, hop into TON Dev Telegram chat.
+If you can’t find or resolve the cause of your issues, try asking the community in Tact’s Telegram chat, or if your issue or question is generally related to TON more than to Tact, hop into the TON Dev Telegram chat.

 Common debugging functions

-Tact provides a handful amount of various functions useful for debugging: Core library → Debug.
+Tact provides a handful of various functions useful for debugging: Core library → Debug.

 Enabling debug mode in compilation options